deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 They have a new "expireOn:" tag at the end, so Google will automatically remove these keys in a short while. <br/>They last long enough for us to make the connection to the instance <br/>but not long enough for them to become an issue of someone stealing these credentials and using them to mount an attack.

 </pre>
+A preemptible VM instance, short for preemptible virtual machine, is a type of virtual machine that can be interrupted or terminated by the cloud provider at any time, typically after 24 hours of uptime.
+The main advantage of using preemptible VMs is their significantly lower cost compared to regular VMs.

 → Service Accounts: https://cloud.google.com/compute/docs/access/service-accounts <br/>
 → VM instance lifecycle: https://cloud.google.com/compute/docs/instances/instance-life-cycle <br/>
 → About VM metadata: https://cloud.google.com/compute/docs/metadata/overview#waitforchange <br/>